IELTS General Training · Writing Task 2 · Category 6

 Direct Answer

-When you use other words (such as in IELTS Writing Task 2), try to change informal or spoken words for more formal academic ones: "a lot of" → "a significant number of", "kids" → "children"/"young people", "get better" → improve/enhance, "find out" → determine/identify, and/or talk about→ discuss/address.
-Nominalise — That is, change verbs to nouns to give work a drier academic tone.
+Replace informal or spoken words with formal academic equivalents: "a lot of" → "a significant number of", "kids" → "children / young people", "get better" → "improve / enhance", "find out" → "determine / identify", "talk about" → "discuss / address".
+Nominalise — convert verbs to nouns — to give your writing a more formal academic tone: "develop → development", "apply → application".

-IELTS academic vocabulary isn't about using uncommon, low-frequency terms — it is appropriate to write formal written English rather than spoken or conversational English.
-The register must sound similar to a well-crafted newspaper opinion or a formal report: clear, concise, impersonal when necessary.
-Nominalisation (turning verbs into nouns: 'develop → development', 'apply → application', 'achieve → achievement') is one of the most powerful single methods for raising the academic level of an IELTS essay.
+IELTS academic vocabulary is not about using rare terms — it is about writing formal English rather than spoken or conversational English.
+The register should resemble a well-crafted newspaper opinion piece or a formal report: clear, concise, and impersonal when appropriate.
+Nominalisation is one of the most powerful single techniques for raising the academic level of any IELTS essay.

 58